-- Take it seriously - Stay calm - Listen carefully to what is said, allowing the adult to continue at their own pace - Be sensitive - Keep questions to a minimum, only ask questions if you need to identify/clarify what the person is telling you - Reassure the person that they have done the right thing in revealing the information - Ask them what they would like to happen next - Explain what you would like to do next - Explain that you will have to share the information with a WHT DSO - Ask for their consent for the information to be shared outside of WHT - Make an arrangement as to how you/the DSO can contact them safely - Help them to contact other organisations for advice and support (e.g. Police, Domestic Abuse helpline, Victim Support -see Appendix 6) - Act swiftly to report and carry out any relevant actions - Record in writing what was said using the adult's own words as soon as possible - Add something about adults with SEN(D)
+- Take it seriously - Stay calm - Listen carefully to what is said, allowing the adult to continue at their own pace - Be sensitive - Keep questions to a minimum, only ask questions if you need to identify/clarify what the person is telling you - Reassure the person that they have done the right thing in revealing the information - Ask them what they would like to happen next - Explain what you would like to do next

+- Explain that you will have to share the information with a WHT DSO - Ask for their consent for the information to be shared outside of WHT (this could be e.g. the person's carer, the DSO of the partner organisation (if applicable), other organisations that provide advice and support) - Make an arrangement as to how you/the DSO can contact them safely - Help them to contact other organisations for advice and support (e.g. Police, Domestic Abuse helpline, Victim Support -see Appendix 6) - Act swiftly to report and carry out any relevant actions - Record in writing what was said using the adult's own words as soon as possible - Consider appropriate communication methods for disabled adults / adults with Special Educational Needs